Published: 12 May 2026 | Posted by: Chioma | Category: Women's Health, Weight Loss

 And the best part?
 You don't need to give up rice.
 You don't need to join a gym.
 You don't need to starve yourself or spend money on supplements.

 God bless you Chioma for this guide.
 I don try everything — from those Instagram teas wey just purge you to gym membership wey I waste money on.
-I no believe say food timing go work like this.
+I no believe this guide go work like this.
 Three weeks in and my husband carry my waist yesterday for the first time since I born my daughter.
-I lost 5.5kg.
+My clothes fit differently within weeks.
 This thing works o, no be packaging.

 Wallahi I was very skeptical when my colleague sent me this page.
 I've been disappointed too many times.
 But I bought because of the 30-day guarantee — if it fails, I'll collect my money.
 It didn't fail.
-By day 8, my tummy was flat in a way it hasn't been since before my second child.
-Now 4 weeks later I've lost 7kg.
+By day 8, my tummy was different in a way it hasn't been since before my second child.
+Something visibly shifted by week two and it kept going.
 I still eat rice.
 I still eat tuwo.
 My family doesn't even know I'm doing anything different.

 I read the whole page before I bought.
 I was crying because somebody finally understood what I was going through.
 Seven months after my baby and I still look 5 months pregnant.
 My mother-in-law was making comments.
 I started the guide immediately.
 Week 1 — my clothes started fitting different.
 Week 3 — I bought a size medium dress.
 First time in over a year.
 The nighttime drink especially works FAST.